tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 ## Worse is better

 Nobody understands anything at this point.
-Neither they want to.
+Neither do they want to.
 We just throw barely baked shit out there, hope for the best and call it “startup wisdom”.

 Web pages ask you to refresh if anything goes wrong.
 Who has time to figure out what happened?